j1wen/UniAnimate-DiT_rsc/README.md

 ```
 About 36G GPU memory is needed.
 After this, 81-frame video clips with 1280x720 resolution will be generated.

-- Tips: you can also set `cfg_scale=1.0` to save inference time, which disables classifier-free guidance and can double the speed with minimal performance impact. https://github.com/ali-vilab/UniAnimate-DiT/blob/c37c996740cb9584edbdf3b4db2fa9eb47526e30/examples/unianimate_wan/inference_unianimate_wan_720p.py#L224-L225
+- **Tips**: you can also set `cfg_scale=1.0` to save inference time, which disables classifier-free guidance and can double the speed with minimal performance impact. https://github.com/ali-vilab/UniAnimate-DiT/blob/c37c996740cb9584edbdf3b4db2fa9eb47526e30/examples/unianimate_wan/inference_unianimate_wan_720p.py#L224-L225

-- Tips: you can set `num_persistent_param_in_dit` to a small number to reduce VRAM required.
+- **Tips**: you can set `num_persistent_param_in_dit` to a small number to reduce VRAM required.

 |`torch_dtype`|`num_persistent_param_in_dit`|Speed|Required VRAM|Default Setting|
 |-|-|-|-|-|
 |torch.bfloat16|7*10**9 (7B)|20.5s/it|36G|yes|
 |torch.bfloat16|0|23.0s/it|26G||

-- Tips: you can set `use_teacache=True` to enable teacache, which can achieve about 4 times inference acceleration.
+- **Tips**: you can set `use_teacache=True` to enable teacache, which can achieve about 4 times inference acceleration.
 It may have a slight impact on performance, and you can also use teacache to select the seed.

-Note: Even though our model was trained on 832x480 resolution, we observed that direct inference on 1280x720 is usually allowed and produces satisfactory results.
+**Note**: Even though our model was trained on 832x480 resolution, we observed that direct inference on 1280x720 is usually allowed and produces satisfactory results.

 For long video generation, run the following comment, the tips above can also be used by yourself: